epics-containers/epics-containers.github.io/docs/user/tutorials/dev_container.rst

 You will note that the ``ioc`` folder is greyed out in the VSCode explorer.
 This is because it is in ``.gitignore`` and it is purely generated code.
-If you particularly needed to customize the contents of the ioc source tree then you can remove it from ``.gitignore`` and commit your changes to the repo.
+If you particularly needed to customize the contents of the IOC source tree then you can remove it from ``.gitignore`` and commit your changes to the repo.
 These changes would then always get loaded for every instance of the Generic IOC.